mbabynames search ✿

-Kalliope is a two-syllable name of English origin, meaning "noble and strong".
+from the Greek, meaning "beautiful voice".
+Kalliope is a two-syllable name of Greek origin, meaning "beautiful voice".
 It ends with an open E sound, which shapes how middle names connect to it phonetically.

 2